hvaz/maze-challenge/README.md

 # maze-challenge

+## Funcionality

+This repository contains the solution for the Code Maze challenge which can be found [here](http://52.27.140.147:9099/).

 ## Dependencies

 The only dependency for running the code is the [requests](http://docs.python-requests.org/en/master/) python library.
 You can install it by running